Does Kratom Interact With Quetiapine (Seroquel)?

 - Risperidone (Risperdal M-Tab & RisperiDONE M-TAB)

 - Thiothixene (Navane)

 Is It Safe to Take Kratom With Quetiapine (Seroquel)?

 Most experts consider it unsafe to consume kratom while taking quetiapine (Seroquel).
 A physician may suggest a smaller dose of quetiapine that might be safe to take alongside kratom in some rare cases.

-However, most doctors will very strongly recommend against taking these two drugs together for any reason.
+However, most doctors will strongly recommend against taking these two drugs together.
 The risk of dangerous and fatal interactions is relatively high.